oussamakami/gamepad/README.md

         - [X] Retrieve the user theme preference.
         - [X] Retrieve the user email.
         - [X] Update the user theme (store in localStorage).
+        - [X] Determine if the user is logged in to show appropriate sections
+        - [X] Fetch userData using the session Token
 - [X] **SPA Navigation Module Implementation**
     - [X] **Core User Handling**
-        - [X] Determine if the user is logged in to show appropriate sections
+        - [X] Reference to the `userdata` object
     - [X] **Module Methods**
         - [X] **Section & Path Mapping**
             - [X] Map URL paths to website **auth sections**